mash-sap/cxfOneWayError/README.md

 Endpoint: localhost:9900/cxf/myendpoint
-Sending this payload gives following exception (its different based on the versions):
+Sending this payload gives following exception:

 ava.lang.IllegalStateException: The request object has been recycled and is no longer associated with this facade at org.apache.catalina.connector.RequestFacade.checkFacade(RequestFacade.java:856) ~[tomcat-embed-core-9.0.83.jar:9.0.83]